Content warning: This article discusses suicide and allegations of spiritual and sexual abuse.

 “Five percent of the money that is tied to Christland goes to The Network fund, and who knows where that money goes,” Sam said.
 “But Steve is sitting nice and pretty in a $2 million mansion in Austin … I just wanted nothing to do with it.”

-But Sam’s reluctance to support Christland turned many against them, sharing how they felt like they “lost their family.”
+But Sam’s reluctance to support Christland turned many against them.
+They shared how they felt they “lost their family.”

 “Nobody from the church was talking to me because I didn’t believe what they were believing,” Sam said.
 “I wasn’t saying what they were saying.
 All of a sudden, this family that I had for these years was gone.
 And I was by myself.”